Limitations of recursive logit for inverse reinforcement learning of bicycle route choice behavior in Amsterdam

 |Annual Meeting of the Transportation Research Board|

-Koch, T, & Dugundji, E.R.
+Koch, T. H. A, & Dugundji, E.R.
 (2021).
 Limitations of recursive logit for inverse reinforcement learning of bicycle route choice behavior in Amsterdam.
 In Proceedings of the Transportation Research Board 100th Annual Meeting.